writethedocs/www/docs/conf/na/2016/index.rst

 after lunch both days of the events, downstairs from the main stage, in Lola's Room.
 Everyone is welcome and encouraged to join in on the unconference.

+You can see the full schedule on the :doc:`conf/na/2016/schedule` page.

 .. image:: https://farm8.staticflickr.com/7405/14151984286_d33a8a8d3d_c.jpg
    :width: 49%